Jack Smith (footballer, born 1915): Career

 Smith hit 36 goals in 1942–43, hitting hat-tricks against Blackburn Rovers, Manchester City, Wrexham (home and away), Everton, and Crewe Alexandra.
-He stayed on for the 1943–44 season, and hit 35 goals, bagging hat-tricks against Stockport County, Oldham Athletic, and Burnley; United finished second behind Blackpool in the first instalment of the regional league.
-He scored nine goals in 1944–45, and hit a hat-trick past Burnley in front of newly appointed manager Matt Busby.
+He stayed on for the 1943–44 season.
+He hit 35 goals, bagging hat-tricks against Stockport County, Oldham Athletic, and Burnley; United finished second behind Blackpool in the first instalment of the regional league.
+He scored nine goals in 1944–45 and hit a hat-trick past Burnley in front of newly appointed manager Matt Busby.
 Smith struck 17 times in 1945–46, including once against Accrington Stanley at Peel Park in first edition of the FA Cup since the outbreak of war.
 He did not, however, score a goal during the 1946–47 campaign, as Busby led his team to a second-place finish in the First Division, one point behind Liverpool.

 Officially, Smith is recognised as having scored 15 league and cup goals for United during his career, but he also scored over 150 goals during the war.
 These goals are not counted towards the official total as they are classified as friendlies.
-During the war he also guested for Burnley and Blackburn Rovers.
+He also guested for Burnley and Blackburn Rovers during the war.
 He left Manchester United after 15 goals in 41 league and cup games, and joined Eddie Hapgood's Blackburn Rovers for a £3,000 fee in March 1946.
 He was signed by Gordon Hodgson's Port Vale for a four-figure fee in May 1947.
-He scored on the penultimate day of the 1946–47 season, in a 4–2 win over Crystal Palace at The Old Recreation Ground.
+He scored on the penultimate day of the 1946–47 season, in a 4–2 win over Crystal Palace at the Old Recreation Ground.
 Smith enjoyed regular football until he pulled a stomach muscle in November 1947, which kept him out of action for four months.
-He recovered by March 1947 and regained him first team spot, but refused new terms at the end of the 1947–48 season and was transferred to Cheshire County League side Congleton Town, having scored 10 goals for the Valiants in 29 appearances in the Third Division South.
+He recovered by March 1947 and regained his first-team spot but refused new terms at the end of the 1947–48 season and was transferred to Cheshire County League side Congleton Town, having scored 10 goals for the Valiants in 29 appearances in the Third Division South.

 He moved on to Macclesfield Town and scored 33 goals in the 1950–51 season to become the club's top-scorer, lifting the Cheshire Senior Cup at the end of the campaign.
 He was appointed as manager in October 1951, and guided the Silkmen to the Cheshire County League title in 1952–53.